lightningnetwork/lnd/docs/grpc/c#.md

 `gRPC` is based on protocol buffers, and as such, you will need to compile the `lnd` proto file in C# before you can use it to communicate with `lnd`.

+This assumes you are using a Windows machine, but it applies equally to Mac and Linux.

 * Open a `Cygwin` terminal and create a folder to work in:
 ```bash